sunfounder/picar-x/docs/source/python_view_pic.rst

 Computer Vision
 ==========================================

-接下来我们正式进入计算机视觉的领域！
+Next, we will officially enter the realm of computer vision!

-为了更好的进行接下来的实验。你需要 :ref:`View RPi Desktop by VNC` ,并且在树莓派的Terminal中运行示例（而非通过SSH远程执行）。
+With a view to better execute the next experiment, you need :ref:`View RPi Desktop by VNC`, and run the example in the Terminal of Raspberry Pi (instead of remote execution through SSH).

 **Code**